EddyVerbruggen/nativescript-localize/README.md

       | es.js
 ```

-You need to [set the default langage](#how-to-set-the-default-language) and make sure it contains every
+You need to [set the default langage](#how-to-set-the-default-language) and make sure it contains
-needed string by your application, [including the application name](#how-to-localize-the-application-name),
-to avoid any error.
+the [application name](#how-to-localize-the-application-name) to avoid any error.

 ### Angular
 #### app.module.ts